 - Site objects (Site Amenities, Elevation Graphics, Plan Graphics, etc.)

-The quickest and easiest way to copy and paste blocks is to use the standard copy and paste keyboard commands.
+The quickest and easiest way to copy and paste blocks between drawings is to use the standard copy and paste keyboard commands.
+(You can also use these commands for copying and pasting plants and labels within a single drawing, although our XCOPY and XCORO tools are much more useful.)

 To copy one or more blocks, press CTRL + C (Windows keyboard) or Command + C (Mac keyboard).
 The Command line will prompt you to Select objects.
 Click the block(s) you want to copy.
 You can also draw a window encompassing several objects.
 When finished copying, press Enter.